Lecure in October 2022

 Photos

-Time Perception Collection
+Collection: Time Perception

 This Collection of Scientific Reports focuses on the malleability and fluidity of human time perception.
 Specifically, why the perceived temporal order of events, as well as their duration, can be easily affected and distorted by various factors, including emotional states, feelings of control, or perceived causality.
 This Collection welcomes research providing insight into this malleability, as well as that which explores individual differences in time perception, in both the neurotypical population, as well as individuals with psychiatric disorders, in which imprecise or atypical patterns of temporal processing might be a feature of the disorder or an underlying reason for other symptoms.
-The Collection Guest Editors are Elena Gheorghiu, Hirohito Kondo, and Ana Pinheiro.
+Guest Editors are Elena Gheorghiu, Hirohito Kondo, and Ana Pinheiro.

 Lecture in May 2021